 In the US, Xiaomi ships to all states except for Hawaii and Alaska.
 Most of their models are available on various e-commerce sites like Ali Express, Shopee, Caroussell, among others, so you can expect them to have wide coverage globally.

-Do not miss this quick video review of Xiaomi e-bike:
+Do not miss this quick video intro of the Xiaomi QiCycle e-bike: